MyCryptoHQ/support.mycrypto.com/src/content/security/how-to-stay-safe.md

 {
-"title"       : "How to stay safe during ICOs and other periods", "sort"        : "89",
+"title"       : "How to Stay Safe During ICOs and Other Periods", "sort"        : "89",
 "category"    : "Security & Phishing",
 "description" : "Security & Phishing",